Does Anybody Remember These?

 I’m not sure why I kept this collection of Collier’s Junior Classics but being born in the 60’s, this was my introduction to the world outside my family and I found it fascinating.

 Fast forward a few years and I was using Collier’s Encyclopedias together with the school library collection to complete my high school chemistry projects.
 For those of you who have no clue what I am talking about, image having to look up properties for chemicals manually in many different sources and locations!
-When WHMIS 1988 came along, I remember thinking what a great asset this was with so much chemical-specific knowledge all in one document called the Material Safety Data Sheet (MSDS).
+When WHMIS 1988 came along, I remember thinking what a great asset this was with so much chemical-specific knowledge all in one document called the Safety Data Sheet (SDS).

 How things have changed!